Creamy and Delicious Key Lime Pie Recipe

-This tart, sweet and simple to make super creamy pie is perfect for summer afternoons or, if you are a lime-lover like I am, it is a welcome dessert year round!
-It pairs perfectly with a graham cracker crust, a dollop of whipped cream and, of course, a freshly brewed expresso.
+This tart, sweet and simple to make super creamy key lime pie is perfect for summer afternoons.
+If you are a lime-lover, like I am, it is a welcome dessert year round!
+It pairs perfectly with a graham cracker crust, a dollop of whipped cream and, of course, a freshly brewed espresso.

 This post may contain affiliate links.
 Please refer to the terms page for more information.

 What is a key lime?
-A key lime is a citrus hybrid fruit that is significantly smaller than their Persian cousins (a key lime is about the size of a ping pong ball).
-Regardless of their size they pack a ton of flavor and are more acidic, aromatic and sweeter than other limes.
+A key lime is a citrus hybrid fruit that is significantly smaller than its Persian cousins (a key lime is about the size of a ping pong ball).
+Regardless of their size, they pack a ton of flavor and are more acidic, aromatic and sweeter than other limes.

 I suggest making the dessert a day in advance of serving it.
 This allows the filling time to set up properly and the flavor will be enhanced.
 Each component of this recipe only takes a few minutes to make so take the time to make the pie in advance and you will thank yourself!

 Tips for Making the Perfect Key Lime Pie

 - Key lime pie is traditionally made with a graham cracker crust pressed into a pie tin.
 If you are looking to save a step you may certainly use a store bought crust..

 - This recipe calls for 2 cups of graham cracker crumbs.
 If making your own crumbs in a food processor you will need about 15 full graham crackers.

 - I like to save a bit of the graham cracker mixture to put on the edges of the pie prior to baking.
 It enhances the look and the extra crust is a great texture with the creaminess of the pie.